-When the COVID-19 pandemic arrived in the U.S. in March 2020, it grabbed everyone’s attention, and for good reason.
+When the COVID-19 pandemic arrived in Monroe County, Pennsylvania and everywhere in the U.S. in March 2020, it grabbed everyone’s attention, and for good reason.
 The primary responsibility of public health officials at the local, state, federal level is to keep our citizens safe from anything that threatens their health, wellbeing, and safety.
 The COVID-19 pandemic did all that, and therefore, that’s where our attention went: to the immediate threat.

 However, there was another, ongoing crisis in the U.S. in 2020.
 That crisis also threatened the health, wellbeing, and safety of our citizens: the opioid crisis, or opioid epidemic.
 In fact, 2020 was a complicated time in the overall arc of the opioid crisis.

 In 2020, the general public had known about the opioid situation for five years or more.
 States like Pennsylvania initiated an organized response to the increase in opioid addiction and overdose death as early as 2014, when Governor Tom Corbett established the Heroin and Other Opioids Workgroup.
 The Pennsylvania state legislature passed a law later that year that limited the flow of opioids by establishing a prescription drug monitoring program.

 That program met the moment.
 In 2014, the two main drivers of opioid addiction – which we now call opioid use disorder (OUD) – and fatal overdose were the prescription to addiction pathway and the influx of fentanyl into the U.S., which made the use of illicit fake-prescription opioids and illicit opioids like heroin more deadly and increased the risk of fatal overdose.